kubernetes-retired/kube-aws/README.md

 This is the source of the `kube-aws` tool and the installation artifacts used by the official Kubernetes on AWS documentation.
 View the full instructions at https://coreos.com/kubernetes/docs/latest/kubernetes-on-aws.html.

+---

+CoreOS is interested in learning more about how people are launching clusters on AWS - fill out [this survey](https://docs.google.com/forms/d/e/1FAIpQLSf7rktZ_1QABIPkzYqxlMuGSE4W82ZFUYmyYk0ER7tqHMPBRg/viewform) to help us out.

+This survey is meant for those who are currently running at least some workloads (dev, staging, or prod) on Kubernetes on AWS.
+Once we have received enough responses, we will share our learnings, anonymized and in aggregate, with the general Kubernetes community.

+---

 ### Download pre-built binary